blade.im

 Additional flexibility is provided as every key inside the object can contain dot notation as well.

-This is especially useful when addressing nested fields (either of a relational record or the RONIN metadata) or when writing extremely sophisticated queries, as the syntax continues to remain readable and even easy to augment with comments.
+This is especially useful when addressing nested fields (either of a relational record or the Blade metadata) or when writing extremely sophisticated queries, as the syntax continues to remain readable and even easy to augment with comments.

 For example, the query below retrieves all records of the model “Blog Post” where the author is matched using a given username/handle, and the record is older than a given date: